Exclusive: U.S. ambassador to South Korea is discussing plans to resign - sources

 “He’s been wanting to stay only until November rather than serving in the second term even if Trump wins it,” one source with direct knowledge of the issue said.

+A spokesman for the U.S. Embassy in Seoul did not directly address Harris’ plans, but said the ambassador “remains energized to continue to serve the United States.”

+“His commitment to strengthening the U.S.-ROK alliance through active engagement with government interlocutors, the wonderful people, and the independent media in the Republic of Korea remains ironclad,” the spokesman said.

 The U.S. State Department did not immediately respond to a request for comment.
-The U.S. Embassy in Seoul did not immediately respond to comment, nor did a close aide to Harris.

 Harris’ predecessors each served about three years and generally enjoyed good personal rapport with South Koreans.
 But his time in Seoul has been marked by increasing acrimony between the two longtime allies.